gbrrestoration/rrap-mds-knowledge-hub/information-system/provenance/registering-model-runs/registration-process/register-model-run-records-by-csv-template.md

 ### Confirming Success (Step 5)

 Upon upload, you will be taken to the following screen where a batch ID (1) is provided for this upload.
 Press refresh (2) to get a live update of the provenance system processing your model runs.
 There will be a job ID (3) for each new model run (row) in the CSV template you uploaded, and each newly recorded Model Run is generated a unique ID (4).
-You can view the Job Status (5) and Error information (6) if any errors occured during the process.
+You can view the Job Status (5) and Error information (6) if any errors occurred during the process.

 |                                                   Finishing the Upload                                                   |
 | :----------------------------------------------------------------------------------------------------------------------: |